jcarloscid/moodlecon/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307,USA.

 The "GNU General Public License" (GPL) is available at http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

+## More info

+Please read [this article](https://fishandbits.es/moodle-prestashop-integracion/#habilitar-servicio-web) for more details about this module (language: Spanish).